Narra, Palawan

+The town is known as the Rice Granary of Palawan because it is the province’s main rice producer.
+The municipality holds the Palay Festival, formerly called Anihan Festival (Reaping or Harvesting), every mid or late October.

+History

 Besides spelling out the local name for the Pterocarpus indicus—the Philippines' national tree—it is an acronym for National Resettlement Rehabilitation Administration.
 This program, established on June 18, 1954, resettled landless people from Luzon to Palawan.
 On June 21, 1969, the Municipality of Narra was created by virtue of Republic Act No. 5642 signed by President Ferdinand Marcos.

-Having a title as "The Rice Granary of Palawan" Municipality of Narra is the main rice producer of the Province of Palawan.
-The municipality also held "Palay Festival" (Formerly called as "Anihan(Reaping) Festival") held every middle or end week of the October.